 “Wine glasses, as we know them, came into fashion during the medieval ages,” says Alex Augustine, a sommelier at Chicago's Aba.
 “The stem is thought to be an invention of the church to allow for easier viewing by the clergy during ceremonies, with most glasses predating that being small and stemless.”

 Shopping for wine glasses is both an art and a science—whether you're just starting out or adding to an existing collection, you’ll want to find that sweet spot between aesthetics and utility.
-This isn’t always so easy, especially given the countless options available on the market, from varietal-specific glasses to all-purpose glasses, not to mention specialty styles for sparkling wines and the like.
-The broad category of reds is no exception, so we asked sommeliers and wine experts to weigh in on their picks of the best red wine glasses.
+That isn’t always so easy, especially given the countless options available on the market, from varietal-specific glasses to all-purpose styles, not to mention specialty designs for sparkling wines and the like.
+The broad category of reds is no exception, so we put our top red wine glasses to the test.

 Rafa García Febles, beverage manager and sommelier at Le Crocodile in New York, has a tried-and-true mantra for beginners when glassware shopping.
 “Experiment, explore [and] have fun," he says.
 “If you're just starting out, you want to make sure you have a glass that lets you appreciate the nuances of a great pour, but don't break the bank on separate $60 crystal glasses for each style of wine."
 One way to go about this, according to Febles, is to opt for a durable, all-purpose glass that works with a wide variety of wines.